Thames Ship Society

 SEAFRANCE MOLIERE departing from Dover on 31st January 2009.

-ORIANA was undergoing maintenance at the QE II Terminal.
+VENTURA was at the Mayflower Cruise Terminal.

-(Photographs by Chris Brooks.)
+(Report and Photographs by Chris Brooks.)

 Saturday 10th April 2010 - AGM and Southampton Harbour Cruise.